pantherale0/wyoming-satellite-termux/README.md

 A wakelock will be used to keep the services operational in the background.

+The default parameters will:
+1. Install Wyoming, OpenWakeWord and Squeezelite
-The default parameters will install Wyoming + OpenWakeWord, set the wake word to `Ok Nabu` and set the Home Assistant device name to the make and model of the Android device.
-It will also auto launch Wyoming at the end of installation.
+2. Set the wake word to `Ok Nabu`
+3. Set the Home Assistant device name to the make and model of the Android device.
+4. Auto launch Wyoming and OpenWakeWord at the end of installation.

+To customize this behaviour, see configuration parameters below.

 ### Command line parameters